-Systems should be in place whereby securities deals are formally confirmed as quickly as possible to the Manager (or delegate).
+Systems should be in place whereby securities deals are formally confirmed as quickly as possible to the Manager (or outsource service provider).
 All deals to which the Collective Investment Scheme is committed must be included in the valuation.
 A cut-off procedure should be in place to guard against omissions or duplications.